My last article told the story of how I dislocated my ribs. This one continues to the cure.

 And when she gently lifted my head forward a little to work on my neck, oh!
 That hurt in my mid-chest!

 That night in bed, I lifted my head a bit to adjust my pillow under my neck and OH!
 It hurt in my mid-chest!
 A LOT!
 And the rib on the left flipped hard and popped back into place.
-The next day the painful joint at the breastbone was gone.
+That was that.

 Since I dislocated my ribs, I did some research.
 Ribs can dislocate either at the spine or the breastbone.
 They can be manipulated back into place by osteopaths, physiotherapists or chiropractors manually (by hand pressure.)
 And I’ll bet that’s pretty uncomfortable.

 But having a skilled massage therapist release all of the muscles that might be involved in the injury was the ticket to my recovery.
-Releasing those muscles allowed the rib to shift back into its correct location.

 I’m really biased about the value of therapeutic massage anyway and this was just one more reason for me to remain a believer.